Understanding Pernicious Anemia

 The treatment for pernicious anemia is a two-part process.
 Your

 doctor will treat any existing vitamin B-12 deficiency and check for iron deficiency.

 You’ll have lifelong monitoring to look for long-term consequences.

 Treatment begins with:

-- CBC tests to measure serum cobalamin and ferritin levels
+- CBC tests to measure vitamin B-12 and iron levels

 - blood tests to monitor replacement treatments